Harry-Deng/Harry-Deng/README.md

 **About me**

-- 🏫 I am a junior undergraduate student majoring in Information Security.
+- 🏫 I am a senior undergraduate student majoring in Information Security.
+And I am currently working as a Research Assistant at HKUST-GZ, conducting research related to Security4AI.

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.

 - I have been recently researching:
-- 🚗 1.Security and Privacy Protection in VANETs
+- 🤖 1 Ssecurity issues of combining LLM with robotic vision
-- ☁️ 2.Distributed Trading Environment in JointCloud Computing
+- 🚗 2.Security and Privacy Protection in VANETs

 ---
 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->